secureblue/secureblue.dev/content/INSTALL.md

 {% include alert.html type='note' content='After installation, <a href="https://github.com/ublue-os/yafti">yafti</a> will open.
 Make sure to follow the steps listed carefully and read the directions closely.' %}

-{% include alert.html type='note' content='GNOME users on `-nvidia` images may notice that Gnome Software prompts them to create a new secureboot key.
-This prompt can and should be ignored.' %}

 ### [Subscribe to secureblue release notifications](#release-notifications)
 {: #release-notifications}